 Presenter: Andrew Hashikawa, MD, FAAP; Stuart Bradin, DO, FAAP

 Description: This presentation will focus on the requirements, standards, and opportunities specific to emergency preparedness planning in child care settings.
+An archived version of the webinar and the PowerPoint slides are available.

 The webinars will be archived on this Web page.
 If you are interested in this opportunity, please email DisasterReady@aap.org.